threefoldtech/grid_deployment/README.md

 ### TFChain Validator

-The grid runs on TFChain.
+The grid runs on ledger_chain.
 An easy-to-use installer is provided to set up a validator.

 See [tfchain-validator/readme.md](./tfchain-validator/readme.md) for details.